spatial-model-editor/spatial-model-editor/docs/reference/dune.rst

 * Output files
    * VTK files of the species concentrations throughout the simulation can be generated
    * these files can be viewed using `ParaView <https://www.paraview.org/>`_
+* Newton relative error
+   * the relative error where Newton iteration is considered to have converged
+   * currently this may need to be altered depending on the units and geometry size (see `#315 <https://github.com/spatial-model-editor/spatial-model-editor/issues/315#issuecomment-760085781>`_)
+* Newton absolute error
+   * the absolute error where Newton iteration is considered to have converged
+   * currently this may need to be altered depending on the units and geometry size (see `#315 <https://github.com/spatial-model-editor/spatial-model-editor/issues/315#issuecomment-760085781>`_)

-For more information on the solver see the `dune-copasi documentation <https://dune-copasi.netlify.app/>`_.
+For more information see the `dune-copasi documentation <https://dune-copasi.netlify.app/>`_.